yuntaozhang999/yuntaozhang999.github.io/_posts/2025-07-12-debugging-a-bizarre-npm-installation-error.md

   - Gemini CLI
 ---

-I recently ran into one of the most baffling and frustrating bugs I’ve encountered in a long time.
-It all started with a simple command that should have just worked:
+I recently ran into a frustrating bug.
+It started with a simple command that should have just worked:

 ```powershell
 npm install -g @google/generative-ai/cli